-The infringement claims asserted against the defendants in this case -- i.e., the subscribers -- are utterly speculative, and the complaint is thus subject to dismissal, as (1) Plaintiff admittedly does not know who actually committed the alleged infringement (Complaint, $\P\P$ 2, 7), (2) the Complaint alleges no facts supporting an inference that the subscriber of each such account, i.e., the person or entity who pays the bill for the account, is in fact the individual who actually uploaded or downloaded Plaintiff's movie, and (3) the Complaint alleges no basis for holding these mere account subscribers liable for the allegedly infringing conduct of unknown others.
+The infringement claims asserted against the subscriber here are utterly speculative, and the complaint is thus subject to dismissal, as (1) Plaintiff admittedly does not know who actually committed the alleged infringement (Complaint, ¶ 7), (2) the Complaint alleges no facts supporting an inference that the subscriber -- i.e., the person whose name is on the account and who pays the bill for the account -- is in fact the individual who actually uploaded or downloaded Plaintiff's movie, and (3) the Complaint alleges no basis for holding the subscriber liable for the allegedly infringing conduct of unknown others.

-The inference that Plaintiff would like to draw - that a subscriber to an internet account assigned an IP address "at which the infringing activity ... was observed" (Complaint, $\P$ 7) is the individual who engaged in such activity - has no basis in logic or reality.
+The inference that Plaintiff would like to draw - that a subscriber to an internet account, assigned an IP address through which infringing activity allegedly occurred, is the individual who engaged in such activity - has no basis in logic or reality.

 The complaints assert that the defendants-identified only by IP address-were the individuals who downloaded the subject "work" and participated in the BitTorrent swarm.
 However, the assumption that the person who pays for Internet access at a given location is the same individual who allegedly downloaded a single sexually explicit film is tenuous, and one that has grown more so over time.
 An IP address provides only the location at which one of any number of computer devices may be deployed, much like a telephone number can be used for any number of telephones....
-[I]t is no more likely that the subscriber to an IP address carried out a particular computer function-here the purported illegal downloading of a single pornographic film than to say an individual who pays the telephone bill made a specific telephone call.
+[I]t is no more likely that the subscriber to an IP address carried out a particular computer function-here the purported illegal downloading of a single pornographic film-than to say an individual who pays the telephone bill made a specific telephone call.